nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 4. FAQ

-Q: Can I add assignment/exam first before the module?<br>
+Q: Can I add an assignment/exam first before the module?<br>
 A: No, You need to add a module first.

 Q: Can I add multiple modules with the same name? <br>